 You need to arrange your own transport home at your own expense.
-Some teams buy back their cars to drive home, but most teams sell their cars at the auction and fly home after.
+Some teams buy back their cars to drive home, but most teams sell their cars at the auction and fly home.
 The post rally party will be the day after we arrive to the finish line, so we suggest booking both Friday and Saturday night at the finish location (at least).

-Other rallies require teams to fork out more money for fundraising along the way in the form of fines etc. Is that likely or expected of teams in the Shitbox Rally?
+Other rallies require teams to fork out more money for fundraising along the way in the form of fines etc. Is that likely or expected of teams in Shitbox Rally?

 How do we get any excess gear back home?

-We aim to get a haulage company on board to assist with this at good rates, but any cost for this will still have to be covered by you.
+We aim to get a freight company on board to assist with this at good rates, but any cost for this will still have to be covered by you.
 There will be a few of us with toolboxes etc. Costs should not be massive for getting them back.

 I don’t know much about cars – can I still do the rally?

 Yes you can.
 Lots of people on the rally are in the same position.
-By the end of the rally, you’ll certainly know more than when you started, but there are plenty of people that can help you out if necessary.
+By the end of the rally, you’ll certainly know more than you did when you started, but there are plenty of people that can help you out if necessary.
 That includes a dedicated support crew on hand from dawn to dusk and beyond to get you on the road again, if possible.

 Can I bring my dog on the rally?